-Jamie Schroeder, MD, Dphil joined the UCSF Radiology and Biomedical Imaging Cardiac & Pulmonary section in March 2022.
+Jamie Lee Twist Schroeder MD DPhil joined the UCSF Radiology and Biomedical Imaging Cardiac & Pulmonary section in March 2022.

 Prior to joining the faculty, Dr. Schroeder completed a master’s degree in Bioengineering at Stanford University.
 She earned a DPhil at the University of Oxford from the Department of Physiology, Anatomy, and Genetics as part of the NIH-Oxford-Cambridge Scholars Medical Scientist Training Program.
 Dr. Schroeder obtained her medical degree from Johns Hopkins School of Medicine and completed an internal medicine internship at Sinai Hospital of Baltimore.
 Her four-year diagnostic radiology residency was completed at Johns Hopkins Hospital, followed by a one-year fellowship in Cardiac and Pulmonary Imaging at UCSF.
 Prior to joining the UCSF Radiology faculty, Dr. Schroeder was a staff physician in the Cardiovascular/Thoracic Imaging section of the Stanford-affiliated Palo Alto Veterans Affairs Medical Center.